japila-books/spark-sql-internals/docs/spark-sql-properties.md

 NOTE: This configuration only has an effect when <<spark.sql.parquet.filterPushdown, spark.sql.parquet.filterPushdown>> is enabled (and it is by default).

-Use link:spark-sql-SQLConf.adoc#parquetRecordFilterEnabled[SQLConf.parquetRecordFilterEnabled] method to access the current value.
+Use [SQLConf.parquetRecordFilterEnabled](SQLConf.md#parquetRecordFilterEnabled) method to access the current value.

 | [[spark.sql.parser.quotedRegexColumnNames]] *spark.sql.parser.quotedRegexColumnNames*